gardener/gardenctl-v2/docs/help/gardenctl_provider-env_zsh.md

 Generate the cloud provider CLI configuration script for zsh.

-To load the cloud provider CLI configuration script in your current shell session:
+To configure the provider CLI for the currently targeted shoot:
 $ eval "$(gardenctl provider-env zsh)"

+To configure the provider CLI for the seed infrastructure account hosting the shoot control plane:
+$ eval "$(gardenctl provider-env zsh --control-plane)"

 ```